Baby boomers: Standards of living and economic prospects

 The developing world achieved significant growth during the 1950s and 1960s, though it never quite reached the level of affluence of industrialized societies.
 The populations of Africa, Asia, and Latin America boomed between 1950 and 1975.
 Food production comfortably outpaced population growth.
 As a consequence, this period saw no major famines other than cases due to armed conflict and politics, which did happen in Communist China.
 People who experienced the Great Famine of China (1958–1961) as toddlers were noticeably shorter than those who did not.
 The Great Famine killed up to 30 million people and massively reduced China's economic output.
 But before the Famine, China's agricultural output increased 70% from the end of the Chinese Civil War in 1949 to 1956, according to official statistics.
 Chairman Mao Zedong introduced a plan for the rapid industrialization of his country, the Great Leap Forward.
 Steel production, mainly from flimsy household furnaces, tripled between 1958 and 1960, but fell to a level lower than that at the start of the Great Leap Forward by 1962.
 Rural life—China was a predominantly rural society at this point in history—including family affairs, was collectivized.
 Women were recruited to the workplace, that is, the fields, while the government provided them with nursery and childcare services.
 In general, monetary income was replaced by six basic services: food, healthcare, education, haircuts, funerals, and movies.
 Mao's plan was quickly abandoned, not just because it failed, but also because of the Great Famine.
 Yet despite the disastrous results of Maoist policies, by the standards of the developing world, China was not doing so poorly.
 By the mid-1970s, China's food consumption measured in calories was just above the global median and the nation's life expectancy grew steadily, interrupted only by the famine years.

 Between 1960 and 1975, the Chinese mainland's growth was fast, but lagged behind the growth of Japan and the rise of the Four Asian Tigers (South Korea, Taiwan, Hong Kong, and Singapore) grew even faster.

-Demand for housing exploded.
-Governments both in the East and the West massively subsidized housing with many public housing projects in urban areas in the form of high-rise apartment buildings.
-In many cases, this came at the cost of destroying historical sites.